-In short, Mr. President, our position consists either in voting in favour of the last formula I have just described, if it is supported, or of expressing an orinion in the sense that the Council is competent, if the general tendency is in favour of taking an immediate decision.
+In short, Mr. President, our position consists either in voting in favour of the last formula I have just described, if it is supported, or of expressing an opinion in the sense that the Council is competent, if the general tendency is in favour of taking an immediate decision.

-- The President: The Representative of India has asked for the floor. - Mr. Gidwani: I have only one submission to make.
+2.5 The President: The Representative of India has asked for the floor.

+26. Mr. Gidwani: I have only one submission to make.
 I heard the distinguished Representative of the USSR say that he would make a proposal after the coffee break, unless I am very much mistaken.
-I would also like to consult my advisers about what the French Delegation has said and therefore wonder, Mr. President, if you would be kind enough to let us have a coffee break. - The President: I had not understood the Representative of the USSR to say that he wanted to have a break, but if there is no objection, we can have a short one, until 11 o'clock.
+I would also like to consult my advisers about what the French Delegation has said and therefore wonder, Mr. President, if you would be kind enough to let us have a coffee break.

+The President: I had not understood the Representative 27 of the USSR to say that he wanted to have a break, but if there is no objection, we can have a short one, until 11 o'clock.
-pribrops seventy lakew year - RECESS - select and to ano tent smeet 1

-- 28. The President: The discussion continues and, as I said, I hope we can come to a vote as soon as possible if the Council is ready to vote.
-I understand the Representative of Czechoslovakia wanted the floor. - 29.
-Mr. Svoboda: After the consultation, permit me to propose deferment of the Council's decision until 10 August 1971.
-Thank you. - 30.
-The President: Is that proposal supported?
+28. The President: The discussion continues and, as I said, I hope we can come to a vote as soon as possible if the Council is ready to vote.
+I understand the Representative of Czechoslovakia wanted the floor.

+29. Mr. Svoboda: After the consultation, permit me to propose deferment of the Council's decision until 10 August 1971.
+Thank you.

+30. The President: Is that proposal supported?
 Supported by the Soviet Union.
-Is there discussion now on the proposal that the Council's decision on this question be deferred until the 10th of August?
-The Representative of Tunisia. - 31.
-Mr. El Hicheri: Mr. President, I suppose the statutory majority rule will be applied? - The President: All decisions of the Council on this case require 14 votes to pass.
-The Representative of the United Arab Republic. mlsfnsfragskommevislesolfssfadsansnisst firelesoff to epbs work - 33.
-Mr. El Meleigy: Before we vote on the proposal, could I know how many Council members will benefit from deferment until the 10th of August? - 34.
-The President: Perhaps when they vote they will indicaten that . recently Amente of the intervention of the content of the caten that . recently Amente of the caten that . recently a caten t - 35.
-Mr. El Meleigy: If some Council members were in a position to give an opinion on the point it might be helpful. serve even those who have asked for it, because either admin- - 36.
+Is there discussion now on the proposal that dollar the Council's decision on this question be deferred until the 10th of August?
+The Representative of Tunisia.

+31. Mr. El Hicheri: Mr. President, I suppose the statutory majority rule will be applied?

+The President: All decisions of the Council on this 32. case require 14 votes to pass.
+The Representative of the United Arab Republic. ale dat require republic the tage as last distance of the epbelwork

+33. Mr. El Meleigy: Before we vote on the proposal, could I know how many Council members will benefit from deferment until the 10th of August?

+34. The President: Perhaps when they vote they will indicate that.seeingsmedialbooksistaymoment(seemee.iseegging.edinasey[[sipages

+35. Mr. El Meleigy: If some Council members were in a position to give an opinion on the point it might be helpful. serve even those who have asked for it, because either admin-36.
 The President: I have some speakers on my list.
-The Representatives of Nigeria.
-The more take more take to a simple to the to a minimum of two months - or else administrations have had time to
+The

+Representative of Nigeria.
+The exist visities file tas addemuoob of emit bed eval anoitertainings eale to - addrom owt to muminim a